ThomasFirmin/zellij/docs/Core/variables.rst

 ****************

 Future :ref:`var`, are variables that are implemented in **Zellij**.
-However they are not yet supported by the whole package.
-(They cannot be save for example)
+However, the whole package does not yet support them.

 .. automodule:: zellij.core.variables
    :members: Block, DynamicBlock